michaelarman/face_age_prediction/README.md

 This model performs well for predicting face images that are cropped and aligned perfectly.
 Although it attained a great accuracy score with this data, it is not very good at predicting new images that aren't structured perfectly.
 This can be seen in the webapp.
 2. Approach v2 did not perform as well.
+It achieved a 48% accuracy score.
+However, this is due to the data being incorrectly labelled because if we look at out top losses it shows us that the model gave a very good guess and the actual class was false.
-It achieved a Data Transforms were the standard transforms that FastAI's `get_transform` uses and also random_resize_crop since not all of the images were properly cropped or aligned.
+Data Transforms were the standard transforms that FastAI's `get_transform` uses and also random_resize_crop since not all of the images were properly cropped or aligned.
 The pretrained model that was used to train on was mobilenet_v2's architecture